insightvigil/face-recognition-brain-frontend/README.md

 ## Face recognition 🚀

 A web page where you can upload an image and it detects faces within it.

+_This repository contains only the frontend; the backend is hosted separately_ [here](https://github.com/insightvigil/face-recognition-brain-backend).

 ### Applied technologies 🧑‍💻
 - HTML